 Concerns should initially be addressed to the Class Teacher.
-If issues cannot be resolved, parents should arrange to speak to the SENDCo (Miss Natalie Jones) and/or the Acting Head Teacher (Clare Howells).
+If issues cannot be resolved, parents should arrange to speak to the SENDCo (Mrs Natalie Guoite), the Pastoral Lead (Mrs Paula Freckleton) and/or the Acting Head Teacher (Clare Howells).
 The usual complaints procedure adopted by the school will normally apply, but if issues cannot be resolved at school level, including where there is disagreement about any aspect of their child's special educational provision, parents can approach the LA at any stage of the SEND process.